-The BrainBox Initiative’s Young Investigator Award aims to stimulate and reward the very best, novel neuroscience research by early-career academics.
+The Brainbox Initiative’s Young Investigator Award aims to stimulate and reward the very best, novel neuroscience research by early-career academics.
 Current graduate students and postdoctoral fellows are encouraged to submit descriptions of their ongoing research and published papers with direct relevance to non-invasive brain stimulation and brain imaging techniques.

-The Young Investigator Award prize winner will receive:
+Each year, one Young Investigator Award prize winner will receive:

-- A £500 cash prize
+- A £500 cash prize;

-- Ongoing support and promotion from the Brainbox Initiative and Brainbox
+- Ongoing support and promotion from the Brainbox Initiative and Brainbox Ltd;

-- The opportunity to work with the Brainbox Initiative as one of our Brainbox Ambassadors
+- The opportunity to work with the Brainbox Initiative as one of our Brainbox Ambassadors.

 Previous Young Investigator Award Winners:

 - Applicants must be currently-enrolled graduate students or postdoctoral fellows within 5 years of gaining their PhD (excluding parental leave) and should be primarily responsible for the research described.